patrickbucher/docs/weinberg/how-software-is-built.md

 1. Victim Mentality
     - When bad things happen, managers fail to see their points of action.
       However, what counts are not only those events, but also (and foremost) the reactions to those events.
-"Victim language" can be reframed as "Controller language".
+“Victim language” can be reframed as “Controller language“.
-    - Brooks' Law (adding people to a late projects makes it later) can be
+    - Brooks’ Law (adding people to a late projects makes it later) can be
-      mitigated: As long as the added staff doesn't interfere with the existing staff's process, they still can add value (checking and improving documentation, reviewing code, creating test cases, do chores for others in the project group).
+      mitigated: As long as the added staff doesn’t interfere with the existing staff’s process, they still can add value (checking and improving documentation, reviewing code, creating test cases, do chores for others in the project group).
-2. Suppressing "Negative Talk"
+2. Suppressing “Negative Talk”
-    - If employees are punished for negative reports, they're incentivized to produce rosy looking fake reports:
+    - If employees are punished for negative reports, they’re incentivized to produce rosy looking fake reports:
-        - quick and dirty fixes to problems so that they don't have to be reported
+        - quick and dirty fixes to problems so that they don’t have to be reported
         - classify problems with lowered severity
         - grouping multiple problems together so that it looks like there are